Written by: Nousheen

 Source: Hotstar

 Kim Possible, a character in the Disney Channel series from 2002 to 2007, was a high school student by day and a world-saving secret agent by night.
 Kim was smart, athletic, and confident.
 She led her own missions and often saved her male sidekick.
+These female characters had flaws, faced real challenges, and grew as individuals throughout their stories.
+This complexity made them more relatable and inspiring to audiences.

 Modern Era: Empowerment and Diversity